redacid/consul/website/source/docs/platform/k8s/consul-enterprise.html.md

   image: "hashicorp/consul-enterprise:1.4.3-ent"
 ```

-Add the name of the secret you just created to `server.enterpriseLicense`.
+Add the name and key of the secret you just created to `server.enterpriseLicense`.

 ```yaml
 # config.yaml